briankoser/sfc-listeners-guide/episodes/0292-get-your-votes-in-and-other-news.md

     context: They float the idea that Fox could let a different Spider-Man appear in Avengers 3
   - time: "43:42"
     context: Ben tells Matt why the Angry Birds are angry.
+what_the_frodo:
+  - The Rock will replace The Hoff in the new Baywatch movie.
+  - A Tetris movie is in production
+  - Sony is planning a Robin Hood cinematic universe in the style of Fast & Furious

 last_listen: 2020-01-15
 recommendation: no
 recommendation_reason: No need to listen to old news.
 Check the guide for what's interesting in hindsight.
 ---

-What the Frodo: The Rock will replace The Hoff in the new Baywatch movie.
+{% wtf what_the_frodo[0] %}

 {% quotes podcast_file_url, quotes[0] %}